rolandbernard/cutils/README.md

 CUtils
 ======

-Some things I implemented in C. Not extremely usefull but maybe interesting.
+Some things I implemented in C. Not extremely usefull.

 ---
 ###### Copyright (c) 2019 Roland Bernard